Does my baby cry too much?

 Typically these babies appear constantly irritable, crying and complaining for more than 3hours a day.
 They display no particular pattern except that the crying is usually worse during the early evening hours.
 A baby’s main source of exercise is crying therefore it is deemed acceptable for a newborn to cry 2.5hours a day.
 The key difference is the presentation of the crying baby, a baby who cries excessively will look uncomfortable, usually arching their upper body backwards and vigorously pulling their legs up to their stomach when lying on their back.

-A may you observe if your baby is crying too much:-
+How may you observe your baby is crying too much:-

 • Does your newborn appear to be in ‘grimacing’ pain?